 One word you never want to hear about your kitchen cabinets: dated.
 So, to attract maximum value in your kitchen remodel, put cabinets at the top of your list.

 Updating your kitchen cabinets doesn't always have to mean tearing out and replacing your current cabinets, though in some real estate markets, full replacement may be necessary.
-Updating and upgrading can be as simple and inexpensive as painting your cabinets.
+Updating your kitchen can be as simple and inexpensive as painting your cabinets.
 Or exercise your creative chops with fun, low-cost kitchen DIY projects like handcrafted wood cabinet pulls.

 A step up, both in terms of cost and buyer appeal, is cabinet refacing.
 Refacing means replacing cabinets' most visually prominent area, the cabinet doors and drawer fronts.
 A technician applies real wood veneer to the side of the cabinet boxes.
 The finishing touch that pulls the project together: new cabinet fixtures.

 03 of 05